mbrk/fiware-orion-mintaka/README.md

 ## Usage

-After installation first you must configure fiware-orion-mintaka
+After installation first you have to configure fiware-orion-mintaka

     var mintaka = require('fiware-orion-mintaka');